kdm9/Acanthophis/documentation.md

 # Configuring Acanthophis

 Acanthophis is configured primarily by editing the `config.yml` file.
 The example file is self-documenting.
-For completeness, I copy the entire documented contents below.
+For completeness, I copy the entire documented contents below (but use the automatically-generated one as your template, as the below may drift out of sync with the current state of the code if I forget to update it -- file an issue if so).

 ```
 #######################################################################